BonnerLab/website/_pages/openings.md

 Our lab prioritizes creating a diverse and inclusive environment, embracing scientists from all genders, races, sexual orientations, and backgrounds.
 We strive to be a supportive community, aiming to recruit individuals who will contribute to sustaining a nurturing and productive atmosphere.

 ### PostDocs
 **We are recruiting a postdoctoral fellow** to work on scientific explorations at the interface of computational neuroscience and machine learning at Johns Hopkins University.
-The fellow will join a collaborative team led by Profs Mick Bonner (dpt of Cognitive Science) and Brice Ménard (dpt of Physics) investigating the fundamental principles that govern neural representations in high dimensions, with a focus on vision.
+The fellow will join a collaborative team led by Profs Mick Bonner (dept of Cognitive Science) and Brice Ménard (dept of Physics) investigating the fundamental principles that govern neural representations in high dimensions, with a focus on vision.
 Applicants should have a PhD in neuroscience, cognitive science, physics, computer science, engineering, or related disciplines, with some expertise in scientific programming and statistical analyses.
 Specific expertise in computational neuroscience and/or machine learning is a plus.

 To apply or learn more about the position, send an email to [mfbonner@jhu.edu](mailto:mfbonner@jhu.edu).